google/python-fire/CONTRIBUTING.md

 # How to contribute

-We'd love to accept your patches and contributions to this project.
+We''d love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

 First, read these guidelines.
 Before you begin making changes, state your intent to do so in an Issue.
 Then, fork the